Java

 Examples

-Replace the version number used in the following examples (1.0.2) with the latest released version.
-For information about the latest version number, refer to Maven Central.
+Replace the version number used in the examples (1.0.5) with the number of the latest released version on Maven Central.

 <dependency>